Ivette Rodriguez: Later career

-Six years later, during 2000, she worked alongside Johanna Rosaly, Marilyn Pupo, Alba Nydia Diaz and Gladys Rodriguez in a play named "Entre Mujeres" ("Among Women").
+Six years later, during 2000, she worked alongside Johanna Rosaly, Marilyn Pupo, Alba Nydia Diaz and Gladys Rodriguez (no relation) in a play named "Entre Mujeres" ("Among Women").

 Entering the 21st. century, Rodriguez semi-retired from the show business world to concentrate on motherhood.
 In 2011, however, she returned briefly to acting, when she once again played Edith Piaf in the return of "Piaf: El Musical", which restarted on 7 October of that year at Centro de Bellas Artes.

 in 2013, Rodriguez inaugurated an interactive therapies program for women named "Mujer: Tu Vida es Ahora!" ("Woman: Your Life is Now!"), at San Juan's Radisson Ambassador hotel.
 She declared at the time that "(She had) traveled to a lot of countries and (she had) found that a common denominator among women is low self-esteem.
 And not only that, but the fact (is) that women postpone their dreams (to take care of) their children and husbands".